 In developing this guidance, international experience over the past two decades in both developed and developing countries has been drawn on.
 This experience and the lessons derived from it have been validated and built on through dialogues in selected developing countries.
 During 1999-2001, members of WP/ENV worked in partnership with teams from eight developing countries to assess their experience of country-level strategies for sustainable development: Bolivia, Burkina Faso, Ghana, Namibia, Nepal, Pakistan, Tanzania and Thailand.
 In addition, other agencies have contributed their experience: the United Nations Development Programme (UNDP) (Capacity 21), the UN Department for Economic and Social Affairs and the World Bank.
-The International Institute for Environment and Development (IIED) was responsible for co-ordinating the dialogues and provided technical support for the preparation of this document.
+The International Institute for Environment and Development (IIED) has been responsible for co-ordinating the dialogues.